chandlerc/blog/content/slides/2026-memory-safety-deep-1/2_aliasing.md

 {{% note %}}

-If the place parameter on a local is ommitted, it is given a new place set whose value is determined by the compiler, and is allowed to change from statement to statement.
+If the place parameter on a local is omitted, it is given a new place set whose value is determined by the compiler, and is allowed to change from statement to statement.
 A flow-sensitive analysis determines a set of places that are possible at each point.